 End Sub

-After running the code, all the cells inside column C will be wrapped.
+After running the code, all the cells in column C will be wrapped.

-Let us look into the “Name” worksheet and observe that the cells inside row 4 are not wrapped.
+In the “Name” worksheet, the cells in row 4 are not wrapped.

-To wrap an entire row of the data table or the worksheet we need to write the following code inside a module.
+To wrap an entire row of the data table or the worksheet, enter the following code inside a module:

 Code Syntax: